 An Eventful Story

 The Round Tower’s planetarium shows the planetary positions right now.
 Let your glance wander from the Sun in the middle over Mercury and Venus to the little white ball depicting Earth, and on to Mars, Jupiter and, finally, Saturn with its rings.
+Uranus is missing since it was not discovered until 1781, long after the planetarium was constructed.
 The eyelets allow the planets to move without hindrance.

 Behind the planetarium is a clockwork mechanism that is wound up once a week.
 Formerly you could set the planetarium to show the planetary positions at a given time by cranking a handle that was inserted into the device below the planetarium.